sleeyax/electron-asar-encrypt-demo/README.md

 // or Module._load('./main.node', module, true)
 ```

-## Rendering process decryption
+## Render process decryption

-Similar to the logic of the main process, the main process and the rendering process can be distinguished in C++ by using predefined macros.
-Compile another one for the rendering process `renderer.node`.
-The native module loaded by the rendering process must be `上下文感知模块`.
-The module written with NAPI is already context-aware, so there is no problem.
-If it is written with the V8 API, it will not work.
+Similar to the logic of the main process, you can use predefined macros in C++ to distinguish between the main process and the rendering process.
+The native module loaded by the rendering process must be context-aware, and the module written in NAPI is already context-aware, so there is no problem, but not if written in the V8 API.

-There is a limitation here, you cannot directly reference `<script>` tags load JS, because the in HTML `<script>` does not go `Module.prototype._compile`, so you can only call in the main process `browserWindow.webContents.executeJavaScript()` to first load the native module for each window, and then require other JS that may need to be decrypted document.
+There is a restriction that you can't load JS in HTML by directly referencing the `<script>` tag, because `<script>` in HTML doesn't go `Module.prototype._compile`, so you can only call `browserWindow.webContents.executeJavaScript()` in the main process to load the native module first for each window, and then require any other JS files that may need to be decrypted.

-## limitations
+## Limitations

 * `nodeIntegration` option must be turned on .
-You can't use preload scripts either, because then the native module won't find its own moduleinstance and won't be able to use it `require`
+You can't use preload scripts either, because then the native module won't find its own module instance and won't be able to use `require`.
-* Only JS can be encrypted, other types of files cannot be encrypted, such as JSON, image resources, etc.
+* Only JS can be encrypted, not other types of files, such as JSON, image resources, etc.
-* All JS loading methods `Module.prototype._compile` that cannot load encrypted JS.
-For example <script>, script loading methods that rely on HTML tags are invalid, and Webpack dynamic import is `import()` invalid
+* All JS load methods that do not take `Module.prototype._compile` will not load encrypted JS, e.g. script loading methods that rely on HTML `<script>` tags fail, and Webpack's dynamic `import()` fails.
 * If there are a lot of JS files, the performance impact caused by decryption will be greater.
-The following will talk about how to reduce the JS that needs to be encrypted.
-* It cannot be implemented in pure JS, and the key key and decryption method must be compiled in C++
+* You can't use a pure JS implementation, you have to compile the key and decryption methods in C++.
-* Can't make a paid application
+* Cannot be made into a paid application.
-* It cannot be considered absolutely safe.
-Decompilation of native modules still has the risk of key leakage and encryption methods being known, but compared with pure ASAR packaging, the threshold for cracking is slightly raised, and the source code is not so easy to access.
-If someone really wants to ravage your code, this approach may not be enough defense
+* It's not absolutely secure, decompiling the native module still risks the key being leaked and the encryption method being learned, it just raises the cracking threshold a little compared to just ASAR packaging, and the source code is not so easily accessible.
+If someone really wants to reverse your code, this method may not be enough defense.

-The most effective way is to change the Electron source code and recompile Electron.
-However, the technical threshold of dynamic source code is high, recompiling Electron requires science, and the compilation is super slow.
+The most effective way is to change the Electron source code and recompile Electron, but the technical threshold for moving the source code is high, recompiling Electron requires science and the compilation is super slow.

 ## Reduce JS that needs to be encrypted

-`node_modules` There is a lot of JS in it, and it does not need to be encrypted, so one can be extracted separately `node_modules.asar`.
-The JS in this is not encrypted.
-But this will bring more opportunities for reverse engineering, others can inject JS code they want to run in these NPM packages, which is risky.
+There is a lot of JS inside node_modules and it doesn't need to be encrypted, so you can pull out a separate `node_modules.asar`, which has unencrypted JS.
+But this would give more opportunities to reverse engineers, and someone could inject the JS code they want to run in these NPM packages, which is risky.

-How to make `require` find `node_modules.asar` the internal library?
-The answer is also Hack out Node's API.
+How do you get `require` to find the libraries inside `node_modules.asar`?
+Again, the answer is to hack away at Node's API.

 ``` js
 const path = require('path')